polyaxon/polyaxon/docs/concepts/projects.md

 When a project is initialized, polyaxon creates a default `.polyaxonignore`, you can customize it to ignore the files that you don't want to upload.

+Initializing a project is a not mandatory, unless you need are using the platform's in-cluster git server.
+Most of the CLI commands allow [switching project context](/references/polyaxon-cli/#switching-context).

 Now you can add some code to your project.

 Before doing anything you must update the default polyaxonfile to tell polyaxon how to run your code